 One, most people believe when something sounds too good to be true then there has to be a catch.
 In the case of tradelines, people instinctively question its legality.

 Another reason this question makes sense is that there is an inherent ethical concern of “is this gaming the system?”
 The question of ethics is a separate matter, but it does make sense to ask if buying tradelines is legal.

 When it comes to the question of whether tradelines are legal, first, Tradeline Supply Company, LLC does not give legal advice and is not an authority on being able to definitively say what is legal and what is not.
-However, we will reference what government authorities have said about this industry to show what their conclusions have been.
+However—to help better frame tradeline legality common understandings—we share references below to what some government authorities have said about tradeline legality.

 In 2008, the Fair Isaac Corporation (the creators of the FICO score) took this issue of authorized user (AU) tradelines all the way up to Congress and (unsuccessfully) tried to eliminate the ability for AU tradelines to be factored into FICO scores.

 The Federal Trade Commission (FTC) was also involved in this congressional hearing, and the spokesman said, “What I’ve gathered from attorneys here is that it is legal, however, the agency is not saying that it is legal technically.”
 This statement is a bit confusing, but the bottom line is it appears they have concluded that tradelines are not illegal, while at the same time they do not advocate the business.